Union Beach, New Jersey: Local government

-In May 2020, the Borough Council appointed Albin J. Wicki to fill the seat expiring in December 2023 that had been held by Paul J. Smith Jr. until his death the previous month.
+In May 2020, the borough council appointed Albin J. Wicki to fill the seat expiring in December 2023 that had been held by Paul J. Smith Jr. until his death the previous month.
 In the November 2020 general election, Charles W. Cocuzza was elected to serve the balance of the term of office.

 Federal, state and county representation

-Union Beach is located in the 6th Congressional District and is part of New Jersey's 13th state legislative district.2019 New Jersey Citizen's Guide to Government, New Jersey League of Women Voters.
-Accessed October 30, 2019.
+Union Beach is located in the 6th Congressional District and is part of New Jersey's 13th state legislative district.